The Best Recipe for Protein Bars to try now!

 1. Drain the soaked dates and add them to a mini food processor.
 Add the vanilla and blend until you have as smooth of a paste as you can get.

 2. Add the date-vanilla paste to a bowl and all remaining bar ingredients.
-Mix with a spoon and let sit for 5 minutes for the coconut flour to absorb the moisture.
-Check it and add more coconut flour as needed, but not too much as it will get crumbly!
+Mix with a spoon and let sit for 5 minutes for the protein powder to absorb the moisture.
+Check it and add more protein powder as needed, but not too much as it will get crumbly!

 3. Line a 9×5 Loaf pan with parchment and press the bar mixture into the pan in a single layer.
 Refrigerate while you make the topping.

 5. Pour over the top of the packed bars in the loaf pan and sprinkle some sea salt over the top.
-Refrigerate for a couple hours, cut into 8 bars and wrap for easy grab and go!
+Refrigerate for 1 hour, cut into 8 bars and wrap for easy grab and go!

 Happy Foods are the Best Foods!